lilyosah/tech-knowledgebase/Human-Computer-Interaction/Principles of Interaction.md

 : Communication of the result of an action

 Every action must have feedback
 Must be appropriate, can have too much

+Sometimes delaying feedback can be valuable

+## Conceptual Models

+: A simplified explanation of how something works
+A good conceptual model allows us to predict the effects of our actions

+**Ex: ✏** Files and folders no a desktop create a conceptual model